Company-of-Things/deploii-library/README.md

 ```c++
 oi.send("Data stream ID", data);
 ```
 If you want to do repeated tasks such as sending data at a set interval, you can use the interval function.
 You call the interval function in setup to register an interval.
-The function takes an interval specified in ms and a function to be executed at that interval.
+The function takes an interval specified in milliseconds and a function to be executed at that interval.
 ```c++
 oi.interval(1000, myFunction);
 ```
-For protocols that maintain a persistent connection, such as the WebSocket protocol, or when using intervals it is required that you call the deploii loop function inside of the arduino void loop.
-You also cannot use delays or other stopping code when using these protocols as they might break the connection.
+For protocols that maintain a persistent connection, such as the WebSocket protocol or when using intervals, it is required that you call the Deploii loop function inside of the arduino void loop.
+You also cannot use delays or other blocking code when using these protocols as they might break the connection.
 ```c++
 void loop(){
   oi.loop();